-Placement learning provides learners with appropriate and relevant clinical opportunities in professional practice situation to support the refinement and further development of the knowledge and skills learned on a pre-registration healthcare program.
+Placement learning provides learners with appropriate and relevant clinical opportunities in professional practice situations to support the refinement and further development of the knowledge and skills learned in a pre-registration healthcare program.

 Teaching is delivered by the Paramedic Sciences team, but also by specialist lecturers.